THESE NEW RULES REFLECT SEVERAL CHANGES, INCLUDING OUR POICY FOR RESIDENTIAL STUDENT PARKING.

 Towing

 Any motor vehicle that has remained on university property three days or more without a valid parking permit is considered abandoned.
 Tulane University Parking Services's Unauthorized/Abandoned Vehicle Policy will be followed when removing abandoned vehicles.
 Vehicles parked on university property but found to hinder the performance/function of the university may be towed immediately at the owner’s expense.
-Vehicles which remain immobilized after 48 hours may be relocated at the owner’s expense.
+Additionally, vehicles which remain immobilized after 48 hours may be relocated at the owner’s expense.

 The campus speed limit is 15 miles per hour at all hours unless otherwise stated, such as in the Claiborne Lot where it is 9 mph and the Diboll Garage where it is 5 mph.